 While I was relatively fit in my twenties, over time my health deteriorated, and my weight fluctuated dramatically.
 I tried everything—diets, shakes, Jenny Craig, infomercial workouts, South Beach, Zone, Atkins, Paleo, etc.—and actually, they all worked, for a while.
 But the weight and fatigue always came back.

 By the age of 44, I tipped the scales at just over 230 lbs., BMI 32, clinically obese.
 My cholesterol was 280, so I was on statins.
 My sleep apnea meant using a CPAP machine.
 I could not control my alcohol abuse, and I eventually found a therapist with a liberal prescription pad and was soon addicted to the anti-depressant merry-go-round.

 Add raising two young boys, keeping a small business afloat and trying to be a sensitive, understanding husband, and you get the picture.
 I was a tired, fat, depressed drug and alcohol addict, at risk of cancer, heart disease, diabetes and a host of other ailments.
 I was on the elevator headed to the basement.

 No bolt of lighting.
 No clap of thunder.
 Just an average man who looked up one day and said, “How did this happen?”
 It was time for a change.

-But after six months of following a simple plan, replacing old habits with new, a raft of prayers, and a few profound discoveries along the way—on July 28, 2010 he finished the STP.
+But after six months of following a simple plan, replacing old habits with new, a raft of prayers, and a few profound discoveries along the way—on July 28, 2010 I finished the STP.
 With a smile!